NLESC-JCER/run-cpp-on-web/js-plot/README.md

 It would be nice to write a specification of this plot together with the iterations the root finding algorithm went through.
 Vega-Lite can superimpose one chart on top of another with [layers](https://vega.github.io/vega-lite/docs/layer.html) keyword.
-Let's construct each layer separately and super impose them at the end.
+Let's construct each layer separately and then super impose them at the end.

-The 2x^3 - 4x^2 + 6 equation is plotted by using a [sequence generator](https://vega.github.io/vega-lite/docs/data.html#sequence) and a [formula transform](https://vega.github.io/vega-lite/docs/calculate.html).
+The 2x^3 - 4x^2 + 6 equation is plotted by using a [sequence generator](https://vega.github.io/vega-lite/docs/data.html#sequence) to generate a range of x values and a [formula transform](https://vega.github.io/vega-lite/docs/calculate.html) is used to calculate the y values.

 ```js
 const equation_line = {